10 Aug The Only Difference Between Feminism and Equality is Press Coverage

 - Women and girls account for approximately 70% of human trafficking globally

-Besides the abovementioned facts, women have to endure a nonsense beauty standard that looks to only validate them based on appearance, while also being at a higher risk of being raped or sexually harassed (albeit not exclusively) the more attractive society finds them.
+Besides the aforementioned facts, women have to endure a nonsensical beauty standard that looks to only validate them based on appearance, as well as face a higher risk of being raped or sexually harassed (albeit not exclusively).
 Much of the women experience is centered around avoiding or tearing down these patriarchal philosophies and institutions instead of living freely with little concern for any oppression directed at their womanhood.
 The first step in changing this systematic oppression of women is to be aware of the other subtleties society has normalised with regards to the philosophies that run them, especially in marriage.

 These are some of the calcareous views or traditions that translate to upholding the patriarchy in marriage: